johnhuichen/ai-applications/README.md

 1. If a website advertises its own product, don't trust the source.
 2. Find the correct ranking by aggregating results from multiple sources
-3. Rank higher the applications that with a track record of success
+3. Rank higher the applications with a track record of success
 4. Rank higher the applications that generate a hype recently
 ```